AnnalisaOri/my-codes/README.md

 ### SIRS MODEL

-**Descrizione:**  The spread of certain pandemics, such as COVID-19, can be modeled—under simplifying assumptions—using a variant of the classical SIR model.
+**Description:**  The spread of certain pandemics, such as COVID-19, can be modeled—under simplifying assumptions—using a variant of the classical SIR model.
 Unlike the SIR model, the SIRS model accounts for the possibility that individuals may lose immunity over time and become susceptible to infection again.
 Using the theory of dynamical system stability, I studied the temporal evolution of the system.

 **File pdf (Italian version only):** [Sirs](https://github.com/AnnalisaOri/Progetti/blob/main/SIRS.pdf)